Computational Lower Bounds for Graphon Estimation via Low-degree Polynomials: Computational Limits for Community Detection in SBM

 The problem of community detection has been widely studied in the literature \citep{bickel2009nonparametric,rohe2011spectral,lei2015consistency,jin2015fast}.
 When $k=2$, ground-breaking work by \cite{mossel2015reconstruction,mossel2018proof,massoulie2014community} shows that non-trivial community detection (better than random guess) is possible if and only if $\frac{n(p-q)^2}{2(p+q)} > 1$.
 Sharp SNR thresholds have also been derived for partial recovery and exact recovery \citep{mossel2014consistency,abbe2015exact}.
 We refer the readers to \cite{abbe2017community,moore2017computer} for extensive reviews on the topic.

-In this section, we focus on the problem of community detection with a potentially growing $k$.
 It turns out that the problem starts to exhibit a statistical-computational gap as $k$ gets larger.
-With arguments from statistical physics, it was conjectured in the literature that non-trivial community detection is possible in polynomial time whenever the SNR exceeds the {\it Kesten-Stigum} threshold \citep{kesten1966additional,decelle2011asymptotic}, which is $\frac{n(p-q)^2}{k(p+(k-1)q)} > 1$ at least under the asymptotic regime $p=a/n$ and $q=b/n$ for some constants $a>b$.
-Suppose $p$ and $q$ are of the same order, one roughly requires $\frac{n(p-q)^2}{pk^2}$ to be large so that some polynomial-time algorithm works.
-In contrast, the information-theoretic limit only requires $\frac{n(p-q)^2}{pk\log k}$ to be large for non-trivial community detection \citep{banks2016information,zhang2016minimax}.
+When $k$ is a large {\it constant}, with arguments from statistical physics, it was conjectured in the literature that non-trivial community detection is possible in polynomial time whenever the SNR exceeds the {\it Kesten-Stigum} threshold \citep{kesten1966additional,decelle2011asymptotic}, which is sharply characterized by $\frac{n(p-q)^2}{k(p+(k-1)q)} > 1$ at least under the asymptotic regime $p=a/n$ and $q=b/n$ for some constants $a>b>0$.
+In contrast, the information-theoretic limit only requires $\frac{n(p-q)^2}{pk\log k}$ to be large for non-trivial community detection \citep{banks2016information,zhang2016minimax}, so there is a (constant level) statistical-computational gap.
+The algorithmic side of this conjecture has been resolved in \cite{abbe2018proof}, while rigorous evidence of the computational lower bound has been much more elusive and was partially provided by \cite{hopkins2017bayesian,bandeira2021spectral,banks2021local}.
+There is also a statistical-computational gap for the detection version of the problem and statistical/computational thresholds for detection and recovery problems are the same when $k$ is a constant \citep{bandeira2021spectral,banks2021local}.

+In this section, we focus on the problem of community detection with a potentially growing $k$ as $n$ grows.
+Different from the constant $k$ regime, in Appendix \ref{sec: testing-problem-no-hardness}, we illustrate that two natural hypothesis testing problems associated with SBM do not have a statistical-computational gap when $k$ grows (at least there is not a statistical-computational gap scaling polynomially in $n$).
+However, it was conjectured in \cite{chen2016statistical,brennan2020reducibility} that there is still a statistical-computational gap for the recovery problem in SBM with a growing number of communities and the computational limit is given by the generalized Kesten-Stigum threshold \eqref{eq:simp-ks}.